Capture Every Surface of a Room with One Tap!

 Purchase a Camera

-- SC2–Great: newest version.
+- SC2–Recommended: newest version.
 Supports orientation detection.
 Great choice!
 Theta SC2 <$300

 - Z1–Premium: higher quality, so files load more slowly.
 Typically not necessary for property management needs.
 Theta Z1 <$1,000